malayalabs/mensahe.ai/README.md

 # Mensahe.ai

-A secure passkey authentication system with a modern web interface and robust backend API.
+A next-generation instant messaging platform with secure peer-to-peer communication and a modern web interface.

 ## 🚀 Quick Start